caiannello/WAV2VGM/README.md

       sounds WAY less bloopy than the one using the F key.
 It's nearly perfect! ...except it's pretty quiet, and there's this weird crackling sound??

-  Clicking on the displayed spectrogram sets some cursors, but these don't yet do anything, and might even crash the app!
-(Still kinda fun to play with.)

 ```